All About Bladder Cancer

 Abramson Cancer Center of the University of Pennsylvania

 Cancers are described by the types of cells from which they arise.
-Bladder cancers arise almost exclusively from the lining of the bladder.
-In the United States, 98% of bladder cancers are called transitional cell carcinomas.
+Bladder cancers arise almost exclusively from the innermost lining of the bladder, so they are referred to as transitional cell or urothelial cancer.
+In the United States, more than 9 out of 10 bladder cancers are called transitional cell carcinomas.
 This simply means that the cancer started in the lining of the bladder, which is made up of transitional cells that appear elliptical under the microscope.
 Less commonly, other types of cancers can arise from the lining of the bladder, called adenocarcinomas, squamous cell carcinomas and small cell carcinomas.

 Commonly, bladder cancers grow in a "papillary" growth pattern.
-When a bladder cancer grows this way, it can be noninvasive, i.e., not invading into tissues at all, and hence not having a risk for distant spread (as long as it is treated).
-In addition to other invasive cancers, patients are sometimes diagnosed with precancerous lesions, called carcinoma-in-situ.
+When a bladder cancer grows this way, it can be invasive (invading into tissues) or noninvasive (not invading into tissues at all), and hence not having a risk for distant spread, as long as it is treated.
+In addition, there can be precancerous lesions in the bladder, called carcinoma-in-situ.
 Carcinoma-in-situ occurs when the lining of the bladder undergoes changes similar to cancerous changes without any invasion into the deeper tissues.
 Hence, while the cells themselves have cancer-like qualities, no invasion has occurred.
 However, both papillary bladder cancers and cancer-in-situ may become invasive, so treatment is very important.

-Smoking is the strongest risk factor associated with the development of bladder cancer.
-Therefore, smoking cessation is the best way to prevent bladder cancer.
-Additionally, reducing the exposure to carcinogenic compounds should decrease the risk of developing bladder cancer.
-Other than these preventative measures, decreasing the risk of bladder cancer relies on early detection of symptoms and possibly screening high-risk individuals.
+Smoking cessation is the best way to prevent bladder cancer.
+Additionally, reducing the exposure to cancer causing agents should decrease the risk of developing bladder cancer.
+Other than these preventative measures, decreasing the risk of invasive bladder cancer relies on early detection of symptoms and possibly screening high-risk individuals.

-Other signs of bladder cancer could include symptoms of urinary irritation, such as increased frequency of urination, a feeling of urgency to urinate, pain (burning) with urination, and the feeling of incomplete bladder emptying.
+The most common sign of bladder cancer is the presence of blood in the urine, called hematuria.
+The blood in the urine can either be noticeable by the naked eye (called gross hematuria), or noted only when the urine is analyzed in a laboratory (called microscopic hematuria).
+Other signs of bladder cancer could include increased frequency of urination, a feeling of urgency to urinate, nocturia (waking up at night due to having to urinate), pain (burning) with urination, and the feeling of incomplete bladder emptying.
 These are all caused by irritation of the bladder wall by the tumor.

 In advanced cases of bladder cancer, the tumor can actually obstruct either the entrance of urine into the bladder or the exit of urine from the bladder.
 This causes severe flank pain, infection, and damage to the kidneys.

-Anyone with either gross or microscopic hematuria should undergo a work-up to insure the symptoms are not from bladder cancer.
+Anyone with either gross or microscopic hematuria should undergo a work-up to ensure the symptoms are not from bladder (or other) cancer.
 Often, the first thing that is done is a urine cytology, which as mentioned above, is looking at the urine under a microscope to detect cancerous appearing cells.
 Again, if these cells are seen, a diagnosis of cancer may be made.
 However, the test does not detect all cases of bladder cancer.
-X-ray imaging of the upper urinary tract (including the ureters and kidneys) may be performed to diagnose bladder cancer, or after a diagnosis of bladder cancer to rule out any involvement of these structures with cancer.
+X-ray imaging of the upper urinary tract (including the ureters and kidneys) may be performed to diagnose bladder cancer, or after a diagnosis of bladder cancer to rule out involvement of these structures with the cancer.
 Ultrasound can be used to study the kidneys, and a CT scan is often very good at studying the entire length of the urinary tract.
 One of the traditional methods of studying the (upper) urinary tract is with an intravenous pyelogram (IVP).
 This involves administering a dye through a patient's vein and taking a regular x-ray a short time later.
-The dye can be seen in the x-ray, showing the full extent of the kidney collecting system, ureters, and often the bladder.
+The dye is excreted via the kidneys and urine and can be seen on the x-ray, showing the full extent of the kidney collecting system, ureters, and often the bladder.

-With a diagnosis of bladder cancer obtained, a complete physical examination is done as well as the previously mentioned radiologic studies to fully evaluate the urinary tract, the local extent of disease, and any metastatic disease.
+When a diagnosis of bladder cancer is made, a complete physical examination is done as well as the previously mentioned radiologic studies to fully evaluate the urinary tract, the local extent of disease, and any metastatic disease.

-The staging of a cancer describes how much is the cancer has grown and invaded before the diagnosis has been made, documenting the extent of disease.
+The staging of a cancer describes how much the cancer has grown and invaded, documenting the extent of disease.
 Bladder cancer often presents at an early stage, as it produces hematuria early in the course of the disease.
 More than 70% of bladder cancers are diagnosed at the Ta (non-invasive) or T1 (superficially invasive) stage (see below).
 Unfortunately, sometimes bladder cancer can advance to invasive disease prior to causing symptoms.
 Before the staging systems are introduced, we will explain some background on the ways in which cancers grow and spread, and therefore advance in stage.

 Bladder cancer can also spread through the bloodstream.
 Cancer cells gain access to distant organs via the bloodstream and the tumors that arise from cells' travel to other organs are called metastases.
 Cancers of the bladder generally spread locally or to lymph nodes before spreading distantly through the bloodstream, though this is not always the case.
 If spread through the bloodstream does occur, the lungs and bones are the most common sites to be involved.